johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

 - The five hindrances are more than just obstacles to meditation.
 They are the same obstacles that thwart a happy, productive existence.

-- Stage Two: Interrupted Attention and Overcoming Mind-Wandering
+- **Stage Two**: Interrupted Attention and Overcoming Mind-Wandering
   - The goal for stage two is to shorten the periods of mind-wandering and extend the periods of sustained attention to the meditation object.
   - Willpower cant prevent you from forgetting the breath, nor can you force yourself to become aware that the mind is wandering.
   - Instead, just hold the intention to appreciate the "aha" moment that recognizes mind-wandering, while gently but firmly redirecting attention back to the breath.